passbolt/passbolt_help/_faq/start/004-export-passwords.md

 ### Steps
 1. Select the password(s) or the folder(s) you'd like to export.
-   1. If you want to export all the passwords you are having access to, you can click on the menu next to "Folders".
+   - If you want to export all the passwords you have access to, you can click on the menu next to "Folders".
 3. Click on the "Export" or "Export all" button.
 4. Choose the right format for the export.
 5. You will be prompted to enter your passphrase.